simaybtm/LADM-4-Estonia/README.md

 This repository contains the necessary resources for the thesis, focusing on developing a BIM/IFC-based compliance checking framework for spatial plans in Estonia.
 It leverages the ISO standard LADM Part 5 - Spatial Plan Information, providing a standardized approach for managing spatial data and performing compliance checks.
 The content includes database setup scripts, FME workflows, IFC datasets, UML diagrams, and additional tools used in the research.

-The interactive UML diagram is live and available at:
+The interactive UML diagram of the LADM Part 5 country profile is live and available at:
 [https://simaybtm.github.io/LADM-4-Estonia/Estonia_UML_Country_Profile.drawio.html](https://simaybtm.github.io/LADM-4-Estonia/Estonia_UML_Country_Profile.drawio.html)

 ## Repository Contents